 Is Candlemas a pagan holiday?

 Candlemas is considered to be a pagan holiday.
-The similarity with pagan holidays is not only in the use of candles but also in the idea of purification.
+The similarity with pagan holidays is in the use of candles and the idea of purification.
 During the episcopate of Pope Gelasius I (492-496), the Senate granted the abolition of the pagan rites of the Luper, which Candlemas replaced.
 It was only in the sixth century that Justinian brought forward the anniversary to February 2, which was highlighted and is still celebrated today.

 In the West, the feast has taken on a Pagan character.
 It highlighted the mother’s purification aspect compared to the ransom of the firstborn.
 For this reason, before the liturgical reform of the Second Vatican Council.
 The feast took the name “Purification of Mary.”
 On the other.” hand, the liturgical reform decided to give centrality to Christ as the firstborn, making this feast more Christological.